 Most kids wonder what they can excel at.
 And it’s vital they find the answer.
 They need to discover an area of competence, an ability or a skill that they can be good at.
 And it’s our job as parents to help them discover it.

-Why competence matters
+Why an area of competence matters

 If we fail to uncover our children’s skills, their confidence may suffer and they’ll be much more likely to make mistakes that will cripple their lives.

 In my practice, I see many kids who are lazy and unmotivated.
 They’re not putting forth much effort in school, activities, healthy hobbies or their spiritual lives.
-They seem to demonstrate an “I don’t care” attitude.
+They demonstrate an “I don’t care” attitude.
 The frustrated parents tell me their kids aren’t achieving their full potential.

 It can be painful to hear, but most kids are lazy because they have no area of competence, and therefore no confidence.
 And it can become a cycle: They’re scared of failure, so they don’t try.